 However, some types of financial aid are definitely more desireable than others, and some students will receive more aid than others.Find out more by scrolling down the page.

 Alaska Career College average financial aid offer for freshmen students is $4,693.00.
 76% of first-year students are awarded financial aid, primarily comprising loans.

-Student loans technically fall under the umbrella of ‘financial aid', however the only true discount from the price of college is a grant or scholarship that you do not have to pay back.
+Loans are included in the umbrella of ‘financial aid’, even so, the only true discount from the cost of college is a grant or scholarship that you don’t have to pay back.